oracle-quickstart/oci-corrino-oke-ai-ml-toolkit/README.md

 4. Monitor the deployment status by going to Resource Manager -> Stacks in OCI Console.
 5. After the Job status changes to `Succeeded`, go to the Application Information tab under Stack Details in the OCI Console.
 Click on "API URL” to access the OCI AI Blueprints API.
 Click on "Portal URL" to access the OCI AI Blueprints Portal.

-### Step 4: Deploy a vLLM Inference recipe
+### Step 4: Deploy a vLLM Inference blueprint

 1. Go to `<your-oci-ai-blueprints-api-url>/deployment` from a web browser (you can find the OCI AI Blueprints API URL in the Application Information tab under Stack Details.
 See Step 3(5) above.)
-2. Copy and paste this [sample inference recipe](docs/sample_recipes/vllm_inference_sample_recipe.json) in the “Content:” text area and click “POST”
+2. Copy and paste this [sample inference blueprint](docs/sample_blueprints/vllm_inference_sample_blueprint.json) in the “Content:” text area and click “POST”
-   **Important**: If you'd like to configure the recipe (e.g. the model you are deploying, to which shape, etc.) before deploying it, you can read the [recipe configuration documenation](docs/api_documentation/README.md).
+   **Important**: If you'd like to configure the blueprint (e.g. the model you are deploying, to which shape, etc.) before deploying it, you can read the [blueprint configuration documenation](docs/api_documentation/README.md).
 3. Check the deployment status by going to `<your-oci-ai-blueprints-api-url>/deployment` in your web browser.
 Note down the `deployment ID`.
 Once the status changes to `monitoring`, you can proceed to the next step
 4. Go to the `<your-oci-ai-blueprints-api-url>/deployment_digests/<deployment_id>` in your web browser to find the endpoint URL (`digest.data.assigned_service_endpoint` field in the API response)
-5. Test the recipe deployment by using the inference endpoint on Postman!
+5. Test the blueprint deployment by using the inference endpoint on Postman!
    ```json
    POST https://<digest.data.assigned_service_endpoint>/v1/completions
    {